-There are currently about 260 bus drivers.
+There are currently 260 student drivers 27 full-time drivers.

 The University owns 92 full-size buses and 4 smaller buses.
 70 are used for daily routes and others are assigned to charters.

 There are approximately 35 - 40 seats depending on the body style and layout.

-Transit carries over 7.5 million riders per year.
+Transit carries over 6.4 million riders per year.

-On-campus ridership averages 19,000/day
+On-campus ridership averages 18,000/day

 On-campus: 7; Off-campus: 12

-The starting pay for drivers is $9.75 per hour.
+The starting pay for drivers is $12 per hour.
 Pay increases are based on the departmental Student Employee Pay Plan.

 Approximately 5,000 gallons of diesel fuel is used a day during regular service hours in the Fall and Spring Semesters.

 Approximately 57,000 during the fall semester, 57,000 during the spring semester and 19,000 during the summer.

-About 1.75 million miles
+About 1.82 million miles

 We are currently at maximum capacity with a fleet of 100 buses.